-Here at the naked chemist, we talk a lot about topical applications for the skin.
+Here at the Naked Chemist, we talk a lot about topical applications for the skin.

-Exercise and getting your diet right is also a major part of the bigger picture
+Exercise and getting your diet right is also a major part of the bigger picture.

-Herbal tea recipes are simple to make and they make a great way to get the maximum benefit from herbs; unleashing their healing properties.
+Herbal tea recipes are simple to make, and they make a great way to get the maximum benefit from herbs, unleashing their healing properties.

-Her’s a list of some of the common herbs used:
+Here’s a list of some of the common herbs used:

 - green tea for vitamins

 - rooibos for antioxidants